GMAT Score in MBA Scholarship: How Important is it?

 Scholarships do not just help pay the high costs of an MBA degree.
 Instead, students can benefit from it even after completing their MBA degree.
 Let’s see how –

 - Worth mentioning on your resume

-Before awarding them with a scholarship, the school committees tend to evaluate a number of factors on the student’s profile.
-This is why scholarships serve as a huge distinguishing factor, worth mentioning on the resume and can also leave a positive impact on the future employers.
+Before awarding them with a scholarship, the school committees tend to evaluate several factors on the student’s profile.
+This is why scholarships serve as a huge distinguishing factor worth mentioning on the resume and can also positively impact future employers.